Henry Lee (economist): Politics

 As a free trade proponent, Lee became an ardent Federalist and in 1830 ran a spirited, but losing campaign, against tariff proponent Nathan Appleton for a United States House seat.
 Appleton would go on to help write the Tariff of 1832 and the Tariff of 1842.

-Though his 1830 race was unsuccessful, it gained him further notoriety as a free trade supporter and so when the new Independent Democrat Party, which strongly opposed tariffs, met in a National Convention on November 20, 1832, in Charleston, South Carolina, Lee was well-known voice for the cause.
+Though his 1830 race was unsuccessful, it gained him further notoriety as a free trade supporter and so when the new Independent Democratic or Nullifier Party, which strongly opposed tariffs, met on November 20, 1832, in Charleston, South Carolina, Lee was well-known voice for the cause.
 Henry Lee was thus nominated as the party's candidate for Vice President of the United States in the 1832 election.
 Lee and his running-mate John Floyd received 11 electoral votes in the Election, coming in third place.
 The ticket won only one state, South Carolina, in the midst of the Nullification Crisis, and though he was on the ticket, Henry Lee was not a supporter of nullification.
 At the time, South Carolina was the only state which did not select its presidential electors via popular vote and so it was the legislature that awarded the electors to Floyd and Lee.

 Following the 1832 election, Lee returned to his life as a merchant.
 He and his wife Mary Jackson Lee had six children.
 His two sons became prominent members of Boston society, both serving as colonels in the Civil War.

 Lee died in Boston on February 6, 1867.